BenOvermyer/benovermyer.com/content/kb/books.md

 17. _Heretics of Dune_ by Frank Herbert
 18. _Chapterhouse: Dune_ by Frank Herbert
 19. _How to Write a Lot_ by Paul J. Silvia, PhD
+20. _Compendium of Acrylic Painting Techniques_ by Gill Barron

 ## 2024